Table of Contents

 When you’re looking for a property manager, there’s more to ask than “how much does property management cost?”.

 You’ll need to look at every aspect of the property management company to see if they’re a good fit for you.
+We explain how in our blog post on why, when, and how to hire a property manager.

 Imagine you went into a showroom to purchase a car.
 You wouldn’t automatically just go with the cheapest one.
 Nor would you assume that the best one is the most expensive.
 You’d first check out the cars’ features and then cross-examine them with your budget in mind.